Mr-excaliver/csoc-25-GameDev-Godot-week-1/README.md

 - Add two **Area2D** nodes on the map (some sprite attached to it or your choice).
 - When the player enters one, they should be instantly teleported to the second.
-- This will help you learn signals and position changing!

 ---

 ### 2. 🎨 Sprite Color Changer

 - Make it so that when you press the **C** key, your player changes color.
-- Use the `modulate` property of the sprite to do this.
-- Bonus: Add a few different colors(more than two) that change every time you press C,(change should be in cyclic order)
+- Add a few different colors(more than two) that change every time you press C,(change should be in cyclic order)

 ---